Are engineers considered scientists? This question sparks quite a debate, and people have strong opinions on either

-The point is, it’s not a stretch for a person to flip-flop between engineering and scientific work.
+The bottom line?
+It’s not a huge leap for someone to bounce between engineering and scientific work.

-Important Note: most engineers “apply” the information given to them.
-This is information they learn in textbooks, sourced from engineering research.
-Where engineering research is just another form of research, similar to scientific research.
+Important Note: Engineers often “apply” information from textbooks and engineering research, which is just another form of research similar to scientific research.

 The versatility of engineers

-Clearly, the role of engineers today isn’t black and white.
+Let me tell you, the role of engineers today is anything but black and white.
 An engineering degree is like a Swiss army knife of versatility.
 I’d even compare the flexibility of engineers to today’s NBA players.

-In the 1970s, if you stood above 6’8″ tall, you’d either play forward or center.
-So you’d post up with your back to the basket for easy shots.
-At the same time, a coach would bench you if you dribbled too much or took long shots, you’d be warming the bench.
+Back in the 1970s, if you towered over 6’8″, you’d be stuck playing forward or center, posting up with your back to the basket for easy shots.
+And if you dared to dribble too much or took long shots, you’d be warming the bench.